 In a previous article, Understanding Prostate Health Issues, we provided information about the prostate and how specific prostate issues may affect you.
 As you age, your risk for prostate issues increases.
-The three most common types of prostate issues are prostate cancer, benign prostatic hyperplasia (BPH), and prostatitis.

 Eat More Vegetables and Fruits

 Eating enough vegetables and fruit is one of the most important things you can do to keep yourself healthy.
 Most vegetables are full of vitamins, minerals, and phytonutrients beneficial for prostate and overall health.
 Another benefit of eating more fruits and vegetables is that their fiber and water content fills you up and may keep you from making unhealthy choices.

 To incorporate more vegetables and fruit into your diet, consider adding an extra serving of vegetables to each meal, and have fruit as a healthy snack.
 Choose from all color categories (green, yellow/orange, red/purple, and white) to get a good variety of nutrients.
 Here are some ideas.

 - Start your day off right with a delicious vegetable omelet or egg scramble.
 Sautee some onions, peppers, spinach, kale, or vegetables of choice and cook together with your eggs.
 Add a pinch of salt, pepper, and seasoning, and you’re ready for breakfast.

 - Top your yogurt, oatmeal, or whole-grain cereal with blueberries, strawberries, or other fruit to add a touch of sweetness and a nutritional boost.
 Create a spectacular salad with dark leafy greens and lots of colorful vegetables.
 Add a sprinkle of cheese, sunflower seeds, and balsamic vinaigrette (or dressing of choice) for a vegetarian lunch.